 Minibus from Comrat to Tiraspol – Gagauzia to Transnistria

 From the central bus station in Comrat, there are several daily departures to Tiraspol in Transnistria.
 The price of the marshrutka from Comrat to Tiraspol was 55 MDL.

 Schedules are as follows: 8:40am, 2:20pm and 5:30pm.
 Be there a bit earlier so that you get a seat.
 You can buy the ticket to the driver or at the box office.

-At the border with PMR I had to get off the marshrutka to fill in an entry paper and answer a few questions to the police.
-It was not a long inquiry, just the normal immigration procedure.
+At the border with PMR, I had to get off the marshrutka to fill in an entry paper and answer a few questions to the police.
+It was not a lengthy inquiry, just the normal immigration procedure.

 NOTE: You may simply say that you are a tourist and are going to stay in a hotel in Tiraspol.
 If you book a hotel through Booking.com website you can show them your printed reservation receipt.